 The Art of Conversation

-Bringing together living artists, researchers, curators, museum workers and more – this podcast from the Barber Institute of Fine Arts focuses on a new painting each episode, looking at the work in a new light.
+Bringing together living artists, researchers, curators, museum workers and more – this Spotify podcast from the Barber Institute of Fine Arts focuses on a new artwork each episode, looking at the piece in a new light.

 Episode 1: Finding Sound in the Visual – Vesuvius in Eruption by Joseph Wright of Derby